-A Calendar is a table showing the days, weeks, months of a year.
+A Calendar is a table showing a year's days, weeks, and months.

-It has become a very important part of our life.
-We have all become so multi-tasking that it is difficult to keep track of our appointments and commitments and friend's birthdays, anniversaries etc. Thus, we have all started marking it down on the calendar.
+It has become a significant part of our life.
+We have all become so multi-tasking that keeping track of our appointments and commitments and friends' birthdays, anniversaries, etc., is challenging.
+Thus, we have all started marking it down on the calendar.

-This calendar could either be our calendar pasted on the fridge or the calendar in our phone or the calendar of our email address.
-Most of us, also have these reminders set up in our calendar which prompts us when the appointment is nearing.
-Technology sure is amazing.
-It's like we have our Personal Assistant (PA) by our side and she does not even take a pay :)
+This calendar could be our calendar pasted on the fridge, the calendar on our phone, or our email address.
+Most of us also have these reminders in our calendars, which prompt us when the appointment is nearing.
+Technology sure is impressive.

-With technology growing, I went high-tech by putting up all my commitments on my email calendar and BOOM!!
-I don't know what happened but, my calendar got messed up and all my appointments got shuffled around.
-Friends birthday's and anniversaries disappeared and I had no clue about it.
+With technology growing, I went high-tech by putting up all my commitments on my email calendar, and BOOM!!
+I don't know what happened, but my calendar got messed up, and all my appointments got shuffled around.
+Friends birthday's and anniversaries disappeared, and I had no clue about it.
 I just went on with my regular business.
-When I missed out on one of my commitment; I realized that something was wrong since; my calendar did not buzz me about it and I was very disappointed but also came to a realization.
+When I missed out on one of my commitments, I realized that something was wrong since; my calendar did not buzz me about it, and I was very disappointed but also came to a realization.

-Calendars are very important in our lives and what better calendar than our original paper one.
+Calendars are essential in our lives, and what better calendar than our original paper one?
 I have started to use a small paper calendar that fits into my bag and use it to mark my commitments.
 The disadvantage to it is; that since it is on paper.
-I don't get reminders but, then I am happy that I am using some area of my brain to memorize things.
+I don't get reminders, but then I am happy that I am using some area of my brain to memorize things.

-There were times when I could remember telephone numbers of so many people but, now; it's all listed in my contacts of the phone.
+There were times when I could remember the telephone numbers of so many people, but now, it's all listed in my phone contacts.

-It is good to keep our brains sharp by trying to memorize numbers and dates.
-This avoids us to get dementia and help improve our memory.
+It is good to keep our brains sharp by memorizing numbers and dates.
+This prevents us from getting dementia and helps improve our memory.
 Memory improvement is vital for the survival of man in all forms.
-The nervous system helps us move, remember and communicate.
-It is one of the vital forms of being able to sustain the quality of our life as we grow old.
+The nervous system allows us to move, remember and communicate.
+It is one of the necessary forms of sustaining the quality of our life as we grow old.

 - Get dressed or take a shower with your eyes closed.
-That helps our senses get activated and they tend to work in a novel way.
+That helps our senses get activated, and they work in a novel way.